LLNL/serac/src/docs/sphinx/developer_guide.rst

 #.
 Advance the timestep by calling ``advanceTimestep(double dt)``.
 #.
 Output the state variables in GLVis, VisIt, or ParaView format by calling ``outputState()``.
 You can also access the underlying `state data <../doxygen/html/classserac_1_1FiniteElementState.html>`_ via the generic ``getState()`` or physics-specific calls (e.g. ``getTemperature()``).

+Examples of how to use each of the physics modules can be found in the `tests` directory.

 Physics Module Developer Guide
 ------------------------------

 Developers have two workflows for creating new physics modules:

-1. Creating a new multiphysics module from existing physics modules.
+1. Creating a new multi-physics module from existing physics modules.
 #.
 Creating a new single physics PDE simulation module.

 In the first case, construct the new physics module by including existing physics modules by composition.
 See the `Thermal solid mechanics <../doxygen/html/classserac_1_1ThermalSolid.html>`_ module for an example.